-If you do not follow the contract terms and conditions we will call this a breach.
+If you do not follow your contract terms and conditions we will call this a breach.

-A breach may be detected through the checking of your application and claim, through an inspection or following a check of the documentation relating to a claim.
+A breach may be identified through the checking of your application and claim, through an inspection or following the checking of your documentation relating to a claim.